emoacht/Monitorian/README.md

 'C' at the end indicates contrast.
 If contrast is not supported by a monitor, '-' will be shown instead.

-The device instance ID is an unique identifier given by the OS to each monitor.
-It must be enclosed in quotes.

 The brightness or contrast ranges from 0 to 100%.
 When you use `/set` option, it can be specified with the number itself (e.g. 20), increase (e.g. +10) or decrease (e.g. -10).

-The options can be executed consecutively (e.g. `monitorian /get 20 /get contrast 20`).
+The options can be executed consecutively (e.g. `monitorian /set 20 /set contrast 40`).

 You can call this app by its name `Monitorian` in command prompt or bat file.
 From Task Scheduler, it can be performed by the path to its alias `%LOCALAPPDATA%\Microsoft\WindowsApps\Monitorian.exe`.
 For example, to increase brightness of all monitors by 30%, the Action will be the following: